 Your monitor documentation should indicate whether the monitor you purchased has a power saver feature.
-With this feature, the monitor's display disappears if you have not used your computer for a predetermined period of time.
+This feature may be called Display Power Management Signaling (DPMS).
+With DPMS, the monitor's display goes blank if you have not used your computer for a predetermined period of time.
 To redisplay the screen, press the Shift key on your keyboard or move the mouse.

 If your monitor has a power saver feature, your monitor can work with some of the Rapid Resume features, such as Automatic Power Off and Standby.
-For information about these features, see "Understanding the Rapid Resume features" on page 21.
+For information about these features, see "Understanding Rapid Resume features" on page 23.